 The St. Mark’s Organ has been featured on NPR as well as other broadcasts.
 A CD was made in 2005 in conjunction with the Vermont Organ Academy and was sold internationally.

 The instrument features three manuals and 51 ranks over three divisions: Great, Swell, and Positiv.
 However, the organ is infinitely more versatile than many instruments of its size because of a "Divided Swell" division.
 The instrument has seen only minor adjustments through the years.
 The Great now includes a 4' Harmonic Flute.
-The Swell now has a II-rank Sesquialtera, and the Positiv had a 4' Principal added.
+The Swell now has a 2-rank Sesquialtera, and the Positiv had a 4' Principal added.

-Memorial Donations or Gifts dedicated to the organ's preservation and care are always welcomed.
+Memorial donations or gifts dedicated to the organ's preservation and care are always welcomed.

 Aeolian-Skinner Organ Opus 1391